aopp-pred/rpe/README.md

     make source

-This will generate the file `src/rp_emulator.f90` (note the lower case extension) which can be integrated into the source of other projects.
+This will generate the file `src/processed/rp_emulator.f90` which can be integrated into the source of other projects.

 ## Documentation